RolandKoenig/MessageCommunicator/README.md

 ![alt text](src/_Misc/WikiImages/Screenshot_02.png "Screenshot of the testing UI")

 ## Project is based on...
-MessageCommunicator GUI is based on .Net 5 and meant to be cross-platform.
-The Library supports .Net Standard 2.0 and above.
+MessageCommunicator GUI is based on .NET 7 and meant to be cross-platform.
+The Library supports .NET Standard 2.0, .NET 6.0 and .NET 7.0.

 The project is based on following technologies / projects:
  - [Avalonia](https://github.com/AvaloniaUI/Avalonia): Cross-platform, Xaml based UI framework